 Summation-The future of Tomorrowland at the Magic Kingdom

-With the park now closed due to the Coronavirus pandemic the future of Tomorrowland is uncertain at the moment.
-While aesthetically, the WDW Tomorrowland is in nowhere near as bad a shape as Disneyland's version, thematically, it is still confused with Monsters Inc. Laugh Floor in particular not fitting the theme of the Land.
+The future of Tomorrowland is uncertain at the moment.
+While aesthetically, the WDW Tomorrowland is in nowhere near as bad a shape as Disneyland's version, thematically, it is still confused with Monsters Inc. Laugh Floor in particular not fitting the theme of the land.

-Meanwhile, Buzz Lightyear's Space Ranger spin is showing its age and has become redundant in the larger scheme of things with the open of Toy Story Mania in Disney's Hollywood Studios.
+Meanwhile, Buzz Lightyear's Space Ranger Spin is showing its age and has become redundant in the larger scheme of things with the opening of Toy Story Mania! in Disney's Hollywood Studios.
 Meanwhile "Stitch's Great Escape" is essentially closed and no replacement has yet been announced.

 What is needed is the creative thinking that marked the first two decades of WDW Tomorrowland.
 Hopefully the Tron Lightcycle will be successful and will inspire more creativity and construction in the area, which would benefit not only the land, but the Magic Kingdom in general.

 But in my opinion, the most pressing need, perhaps in all of the Disney universe, is bringing Space Mountain into the 21st Century.
 Anyone who has ventured onto its sister ride in Anaheim knows how great the ride could be and given that Anaheim did its upgrade nearly two decades ago, the possibilities for a refurbished Space Mountain are very exciting.
-Granted that type of update will cost not only money but time in closure, above and beyond the unfortunate current closure.
+Granted that type of update will cost not only money but time in closure, but it will be well worth it.